Why set up a Notification Channel?

 icon1

-Set up a notification channel when you wish to act responsibly and to offer a way to report suspected malpractice.
+Set up a notification channel when you wish to act sustainably and to offer a way to report suspected malpractice.

 icon1